xlink-network/xlink-sdk/README.md

 // If the token pair is supported, get all available routes for that pair if (isSupported) {
-  const routesByPair = await sdk.getSupportedRoutes({
+  const routesByPair = await sdk.getPossibleRoutes({
     fromChain: KnownChainId.BRC20.Mainnet,
     toChain: KnownChainId.EVM.Ethereum,
     fromToken: brc20Token as KnownTokenId.BRC20Token,